Efficient Ensemble for Multimodal Punctuation Restoration using Time-Delay Neural Network: Results

 \subsection{Parameter Breakdown}

-In order to show the specific modules in which we attain superior efficiency, we further break down the parameters count from the last column of Table 3.
-In Table 5, we detail the number of parameters devoted by each model to extracting embeddings and inferring those embeddings to make punctuation decisions.
+In order to show the specific modules in which we attain superior efficiency, we further break down the parameters count from the last column of Table \ref{tab:results}.
+In Table \ref{tab:parameters}, we detail the number of parameters devoted by each model to extracting embeddings and inferring them to make punctuation decisions.

 EfficientPunct requires much less computational cost in both the embedding extraction and inference stages.
 Our usage of Kaldi's TED-LIUM 3 model brought massive efficiency gains compared to MuSe and UniPunc's usage of wav2vec 2.0.
 Moreover, our inference module uses less than a tenth of UniPunc's parameters in the same stage, which achieved the previous best results.